Python-Test-Engineer/conf42-ai-agents/NOTES.md

 Let's look at this file...

-We can see this in `01_openai_api_with_requests_with_prompt.ipynb` where we pass a system prompt and then a prompt to create this endpoint, specifying how we want the data returned.
+We can see this in `02_api.ipynb` where we pass a system prompt and then a prompt to create this endpoint, specifying how we want the data returned.

-For instructional purposes, I have wrapped the JSON schema in pipes to help with extraction.
-We will look at the issue of Structured Output later, but for now I will use this.
-Structured Ouput is a very critical aspect of AI Agents as this enables effective chaining from one AI Agent to another.

 This is effectively a new route for the API, but instead of it being coded on the server side by someone, it is coded on the client side, sent with the payload AND the code is NATURAL LANGUAGE.